Questions and answers: Bank of Scotland Private transfer of equity

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Bank of Scotland Private conveyancing panel and accountant before transferring equity.

-If your property is leasehold, the lease may require that you have a license to do so from the landlord.
-If such terms are not adhered to you may be in violation of your covenants under the lease.
+If your property is leasehold, the lease may require that you have a license to do so from the freeholder.
+If such terms are not adhered to you may be in breach of your covenants under the lease.
 This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance

-If you do not keep up the payments on your mortgage with Bank of Scotland Private your property may be repossessed.
+Your property may be repossessed if you do not keep up repayments on your mortgage with Bank of Scotland Private.

 Preparing the Transfer of Equity with a Bank of Scotland Private Mortgage